jamtur01/bunraku/README.md

         $ sudo gem install rest-client json redis sinatra

 2. Install a Redis server.
+It assumes Redis is running on the default localhost on port 6379.

+3. Run the Bunraku server:

+        $ bin/bunraku-server

-3. Install bunraku-report as a module in your Puppet master's module path.
+4. Install bunraku-report as a module in your Puppet master's module path.

+5. Update the `status_url` variable in the `bunraku.yaml` file
+    with the URL for your Bunraku dashboard and copy the file to `/etc/puppet/`.
+An example file is included.

-4. Enable pluginsync and reports on your master and clients in `puppet.conf`
+6. Enable pluginsync and reports on your master and clients in `puppet.conf`

         [master]
         report = true